LucyQ19/Crystal-Collector/README.md

 ### Thank you for visiting my GitHub!

-Enjoy playing my game here: https://lucyq19.github.io/crystalCollector/
+Enjoy using my app here: https://lucyq19.github.io/crystalCollector/

 If you like this app, you may enjoy using more of my apps here: https://lucyq19.github.io/professionalPortfolio/